TOGoS/Game21/RANDO-README.md

 As you progress through levels they will be more complex and require more keys.

+Use W,A,S,D or arrow keys to move.

+Your character will automatically pick up items that they run into.
+When inventory is full, they'll automatically discard less important items (like sticks) to make room for more important ones (like keys).

+You can toss away inventory items by clicking.

+You will use up energy (especially while climbing ladders!) while moving around the maze.
+If you reach zero you die.
+Find apples to replenish.

 If you want to warp to a harder level, open the console by hitting '/' and enter "/level <number>", e.g.